 University Vice Chancellors, who make up Universities UK, are clever people.
 But they’re not handling this issue very cleverly in my opinion.
 Neither are the government.

-Whilst this dispute was brewing, the Government just sat on it’s hands.
+Whilst this dispute was brewing, the Government just sat on its hands.
 Back in December, I signed a Parliamentary motion that said that staff should be entitled to “decent and secure” pensions.
-You can find the full motion here

 Last week the Universities Minister finally came out of hibernation and said that Universities UK should get back round a table with the UCU and negotiate without preconditions.
 Universities UK have refused to drop their precondition – the decision on the pension scheme which is at the very heart of this dispute.

 I joined the Cardiff University striking staff last week, along with students, fellow trade unionists and members of the public at a rally in support of UCU members.
 You can watch my speech at the rally here:

 I hope Universities UK drop their precondition and recognise that they have lost the argument, lost the public and lost the vast majority of students on this issue.
 UCU members must keep their pensions and I hope that the dispute is resolved immediately so our University staff can get back to doing their world leading work that I am so proud of.